 5. Work With the Right Mortgage Lender and Real Estate Agent

 And this leads to the last (and most important!) tips for home buyers: making sure to work with the right lender and agent.

 Since the market is so strong, you should get pre-approved in advance with your lender.
 Then, they can prepare a letter specific to the property you are making an offer on, that you can submit wiht your offer.
 This often needs to happen with short notice, especially if you want to make a strong “early offer” on the night or weekend when you first discover the house you like.
 Working with a loan officer who is available nights and weekends is especially important.
 That’s why I keep a list of vetted lenders I have a good relationship with, who will be available to you, and who can get the business closed.

 In addition, finding a real estate agent who has a strong relationship with other agents in your market is critical.
 Having a firm grasp on the data and trends in the market you’re interested in is important, too.
 And not often something that gets discussed.

-If you’re shopping for a Shoreline home this summer and want to get the best deal possible, contact us today for more tips for home buyers.
+If you’re shopping for a Seattle home this summer and want to get the best deal possible, contact us today for more tips for home buyers.